thelondonsmiths/Solex_ser_recon_EN/README.md

 By default, the Processing GUI will reappear after each run.
 The prior file location and several other GUI states are saved in the _SHG_config_ file (previously in a _SHG.ini_ file).
-In CLI mode, the parameters in the _SHG_config_ file are ignored.
+In CLI mode, the GUI parameters in the _SHG_config_ file are ignored.

 A file _serfile_log_ is generated with a number of useful parameters.
 In particular:
 - **Y/X ratio**: in general, this should be close to 1.
 If it is larger than 1.1, then the data is likely being undersampled and so a higher FPS or slower scan speed may be helpful.